psteichen/bulma-clean-theme/about.md

 ---
 layout: page
 title: About & Contact
-permalink: /about/
+permalink: "/about/"
-hero_image: /assets/media/lux.jpg
+hero_image: "/assets/media/lux.jpg"
 hero_height: is-medium
 show_sidebar: false
+subtitle: ''
+hero_darken: false
+sort: ''

 ---
 ![](/assets/media/logo_full.png){: class="is-pulled-right"}
 This site is about me and my private as well as para-professional activities, like:
 - cyber and digital